 - Have a written log of all of your medications, their intended use, dosage amount and time.

-- Never stop taking a medication the doctor has instructed you to finish just because symptoms are in remission.
+- Never stop taking a medication the healthcare provider has instructed you to finish just because symptoms are in remission.

-- Talk to your doctor or pharmacist before using OTC medications, dietary or herbal supplements, especially if you are taking other medications.
+- Talk to your healthcare provider or pharmacist before using OTC medications, dietary or herbal supplements, especially if you are taking other medications.

 - Store medication in its original container, where the label can identify usage information and expiration date.

-- If you see multiple doctors, have your primary doctor help you develop a schedule for taking your medications.
+- If you see multiple doctors, have your primary provider help you develop a schedule for taking your medications.

 - Are pregnant, breastfeeding, or intend to become pregnant in the near future.